Nearby Guardianship Attorney in St. Petersburg, FL

 Although we hope never to need a guardian to be assigned to care for our loved ones, knowing that the right person will become a support system can grant us peace of mind.
 During your estate planning process, spend valuable time when considering your list of guardians.

 This selection will not be the easiest choice to make, but the Lopez Law Group can help guide you through the decision-making process.
 Ensuring your children’s safety and wellbeing starts by preparing for circumstances you hope will never become a reality.
-Contact our guardianship lawyers today to schedule a consultation.
+Contact our guardianship lawyers near you today to schedule a consultation.

 - Legal Services in Florida